0

 HC (Hemianthus callitrichoides 'Cuba')

-Hemianthus callitrichoides 'Cuba' or HC for short is one of the aquatic carpets with the smallest leaves.
-The light green carpet will spread quickly in good growth conditions.
-It requires adequate CO2 levels to grow in good form.
-Compared to Monte carlo, HC has thinner stems and is a much more delicate plant.
-It is much more difficult to grow well compared to Monte carlo or dwarf hair grass.
+Hemianthus callitrichoides 'Cuba', or HC for short, is one of the smallest of the aquatic carpets.
+The light green carpet spreads quickly under good growth conditions.
+It requires adequate CO2 levels to grow in good condition.
+Compared to Monte Carlo, HC has thinner stems and is a much more delicate plant.
+It is much more difficult to grow well than Monte Carlo or Dwarf Hair Grass.

 The small leaves of HC contrast well against the larger leaves of most other aquarium plants.